-For millions of people, the presidential election last night was a horrifying experience.
-There’s a lot of people out there looking for light in the darkness today.
+For millions of people, the presidential election was a horrifying experience.
+There’s a lot of people out there looking for light in the darkness.

 So here’s a little bit of electoral good news for progressive voters out there, from the Congressional level and the statewide level, to assure you that it isn’t all a horror show.
-Despite everything, some good things happened last night.
+Despite everything, some good things happened on Election Day.
 It’s now a little harder to believe in the theory of a universe that bends toward justice, but maybe these stories will restore a tiny sliver of faith.

 There will be more women of color in the U.S. Senate than ever before